Board of Commissioners

 The Kent County Board of Commissioners is the chief legislative and policy-making body of Kent County Government.

 Commissioners are elected to 2-year terms from districts that are roughly equal in population.
 A chair and vice-chair are elected at the first meeting of each new year by the Commissioners.
 The chair appoints each Commissioner to one of two standing committees: the Finance and Physical Resources Committee or the Legislative and Human Resources Committee.

-Legislative Committee Vice-Chair – Joel Freeman (District 10)
+- Legislative and Human Resources Committee Vice-Chair - Lindsey Thiel (District 11)

-Appointing citizen members to County boards, commissions and committees, which provide oversight for significant County services.
-These include the Gerald R. Ford International Airport Authority Board, the Community Health Advisory Committee, the Community Mental Health Authority Board (Network180), the John Ball Zoo Advisory Board, the Road Commission, and the Veteran's Affairs Committee.
+- Appointing County residents to serve on various County boards, commissions and committees, which provide oversight for significant County services.
+These include the Gerald R. Ford International Airport Authority Board, the Community Health Advisory Committee, the Community Mental Health Authority Board (Network180), the Road Commission, and the Veterans Services Committee.

-The Board welcomes area residents to express their ideas or concerns about issues affecting Kent County Government during the beginning of the meeting agenda called "Public Comment."
+The Board welcomes area residents to express their ideas or concerns about issues affecting Kent County Government during the meeting agenda called "Public Comment."
 During the first public comment period, comment will be restricted to items appearing on that meeting’s agenda.
 During the second public comment period, comment will be allowed on any topic germane to County Government.
 Speakers are requested to state their name and address, with individual comments being limited to the time limits established by the Board Chair, usually three minutes.
 When a group wishes to address the Board, the Chair may offer a spokesperson for that group be allowed additional time.

 Items that appear on the Board of Commissioners' agenda usually are first considered by one of two standing committees.
 Finance Committee meeting minutes and Legislative Committee meeting minutes are reviewed and approved by each respective committee.

-The Legislative and Human Resources Committee is scheduled to meet at 8:30 a.m. on the second and fourth Tuesday of each month in the Board of Commissioners' Room on the third floor of the County Administration Building.
-The committee's duties include:
+The Legislative and Human Resources Committee is scheduled to meet at 8:30 a.m. on the fourth Tuesday of each month in the Board of Commissioners' Room on the third floor of the County Administration Building.

 Each standing committee welcomes residents to address concerns or issues involving County government during the beginning of the meeting agenda called "Public Comment."
 Speakers are requested to state their names and addresses, with individual comments being limited to the time limits established by the Board Chair, usually three minutes.
 When a group wishes to address the Board, the Chair may offer a spokesperson for that group be allowed additional time.